oracle-livelabs/security/oci-kms/encrypt-resources/encrypt-resources.md

-# Lab 3 - Configure OCI resources encryption with an externally managed key
+# Configure OCI resources encryption with an externally managed key

 ## Introduction